rael-g/Piece/docs/Architecture/Layers/HighLevel/Design.md

 ### 9.1.
 Dependency Injection (DI) with .NET

 The Piece.Framework is designed to be fully compatible with the .NET Dependency Injection (DI) system.
 This is the primary mechanism for configuring and extending the engine, allowing the complete or partial replacement of any core framework subsystem.
-Crucially, this extends to injecting specific implementations of **C++ backends** (like graphics APIs or physics engines) into the intermediate C++ layer.
+Crucially, this extends to injecting specific implementations of **C++ low-level implementations** (like graphics APIs or physics engines) into the intermediate C++ layer.
 By configuring the DI container in the C# host application, developers can seamlessly swap native C++ components without modifying engine source code.
 This includes passing configuration options to these C++ components as detailed in Section 7.

 ### 8.2.
 Extension via Component System